alirzaj/laravel-elasticsearch-builder/README.md

 ```

 # using the low-level elasticsearch client
-this package will bind the `Elasticsearch\Client` class to the service container as a singleton, so you can resolve it out of the container whenever you need to use it directly.
+this package will bind the `Elastic\Elasticsearch\Client` class to the service container as a singleton, so you can resolve it out of the container whenever you need to use it directly.

 # logging
 when the environment is testing or local, this package will log executed queries in `storage/logs/elasticsearch.log` file.